pulp/pulp_container/staging_docs/admin/learn/rbac.md

 "container.modify_content_containerpushrepository"
 ```

-Users in the Collaborator group can do everything that the owners can, with the exception of deleting
+Users in the Collaborator group can do everything that the owners can, with the exception for deleting
 the Distribution.

 #### Distribution Consumers